[Estimated read time: 8 minutes]

 6. Draft CMA Report

-Agent will prepare and finish a CMA report for a follow-up listing appointment and discuss the research that was found and what you should expect as a seller in the current market.
+An agent will prepare and finish a CMA report for a follow-up listing appointment and discuss the research that was found and what you should expect as a seller in the current market.

 7. Pricing Strategy